 • We have different retainer check schedules.
 We see the patient for 1 month, 3 months, 6 months and every year after that indefinitely.
 We believe in lifelong retainer maintenance.
 Your teeth will move regardless of whether you had braces or not, third molars extracted or not if retainers are not worn.
 It is part of the aging process.

-Contact us today at (402) 614-7022 to learn more about retainer fabrication in La Vista, Nebraska, and schedule your appointment with
+Contact us today at (402) 614-7022 to learn more about retainer fabrication in La Vista, Nebraska, and the surrounding areas, including Elkhorn, Omaha and Papillion, Nebraska, and schedule your appointment with Dr. Kim.